 If the exception in regulating the use of protected forest area is based on the Geothermal Law made by the structure within the regime and organization of the Forestry Law, then the regulation will look peculiar.
 In addition, the exception in regulating the use of protected forest area originating from a ministerial regulation will negate the legislative function which is the authority of the House of Representatives (DPR).
-If the exception to the regulation in question would have had strong legitimacy, although with the risk of intense discussion and political decision making.
+If the exception to the regulation on the use of protected forest area were discussed in the DPR, then the regulation in question would have had strong legitimacy, although with the risk of intense discussion and political decision making.